 G E Dal Pont, Equity and Trusts: Commentary and Materials, ( Lawbook Co).
-The current edition of this casebook as at June 2014 will be prescribed.
+The current edition of this casebook as at June of the year that the course is taught will be prescribed.
 If in doubt, check with the course convenor.

 The course assumes knowledge of contract, property and legal history.
 The subject reinforces and deepens understanding of doctrines referred to in other courses such as Contract, Property, Corporations Law, Restitution Law and Family Law.

 Tuition fees are for the academic year indicated at the top of the page.

 If you have been offered a Commonwealth supported place, your fees are set by the Australian Government for each course.
 At ANU 1 EFTSL is 48 units (normally 8 x 6-unit courses).
 More information about your student contribution amount for each course at Fees.

 - Student Contribution Band:

 - 6 units